 |Class Period:||01/26/2017 - 11/19/2018|

 |Case Leaders:||Avi Josefson, Katherine M. Sinderson|

-Lead Plaintiffs Have Reached a Proposed Settlement of the Action for $32 Million
+Lead Plaintiffs Have Settled the Action for $32 Million

-The Court-appointed Lead Plaintiffs, the Public School Teachers’ Pension and Retirement Fund of Chicago and the Cambridge Retirement System, have reached a settlement for $32,000,000 in cash that, if approved, will resolve the Action as to members of the Spectrum Class (the “Settlement”).
+The Court-appointed Lead Plaintiffs, the Public School Teachers’ Pension and Retirement Fund of Chicago and the Cambridge Retirement System, have reached a settlement for $32,000,000 in cash that resolves the Action as to members of the Spectrum Class (the “Settlement”).

 If you are a member of the Spectrum Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of:

 all persons and entities that: (i) purchased common stock of Spectrum Brands Legacy, Inc. (“Old Spectrum”) from January 26, 2017 to July 13, 2018; and/or (ii) purchased common stock of and Spectrum Brands Holdings, Inc. (“Spectrum”) from July 13, 2018 to November 19, 2018 (January 26, 2017 to November 19, 2018, the “Class Period”) and were damaged thereby